par7133/AvatarFree/README.md

 <li>Set IMAGE_MAX_SIZE and DOC_MAX_SIZE (remember that some PHP settings could limit the upload behaviour of Avatar free</li>
 </ol>

 You can access your avatar by http://yourdomain.com/<your_avatar>.
-Login for the admin view.<br>
+Login with the password for the admin view.<br>

 Hope you can enjoy it and let us know about any feedback: <a href="mailto:info@avatarfree.org" style="color:#e6d236;">info@avatarfree.org</a>